OCB7D2D/OcbElectricityWorkarounds/README.md

 When the save game doesn't load correctly or is aborted too early, the PowerManager will still write it's state to disk, even though it might not have been loaded yet, thus overwriting existing save.
+Note that this Bug seems fixed with A21, but my fix is still included, as it may add even a bit more protection and it doesn't hurt.

 ## Changes

+### Version 0.4.0

+- Update compatibility for 7D2D A21.0(b324)

 ### Version 0.3.3